Built with

 • Completion trends

-Visibility makes work predictable and proactive instead of reactive.
+Visibility makes work proactive instead of reactive.

-7. Customization and Automation That Fit Your Workflow
+7. Customization and Workflow Automation

-Key customization features:
+Key customization features include:

 • Custom fields